Nette22/osmosis/README.md

 osmosis
 =======
-An experiment in rapid data absorption, heavily inspired by: http://www.spritzinc.com/
+An experiment in rapid textual data absorption, heavily inspired by: http://www.spritzinc.com/